 Below is a quick primer on what color pants pair best with the four most popular colors of shoes: Black, tan, brown, and oxblood.

 The most formal shoe color out there and the most restrictive one as well.
 Black shoes are highly appropriate for grey of all shades and, of course, black.
 When paired with blue, avoid navy and set your sights on lighter shades.
 Never, and we mean never, wear black shoes with a brown suit.

 Tan shoes are probably the most versatile a man can own.
 They’ll look great with navy, all types of grey, and browns of all shades.

-Note their chameleonic superpowers don’t stop at suits—they go perfect with business casual attires, as well.
+Note their chameleonic superpowers don’t stop at suits.
+They go perfect with business casual attire, as well.
 Avoid sporting tan shoes with black suits as the contrast is, at best, flashy.

 In formal settings, brown shoes should be avoided when wearing black or charcoal suits.
 Aside from this, brown is a color that will class up any type of grey and blue fabric.

 Plus, they'll make any look in the book bolder and more interesting.
-They complement all shades of grey, most navy blues and can even be worn with black.
+They complement all shades of grey, most navy blues, and can even be worn with black.

 Like this post?
 Make sure you don't miss our next one.
 Join for weekly updates.
 Share this post in social media or leave a comment below.